thesteve0/my-rs-jms-app/README.md

 The purpose of this project is to create a simple hello world type application that container Jax-RS, CDI, and JMS that works with Wildfly on OpenShift.
 I try to keep this "relatively" up to date but I certainly make no guarantees.
-This is aimed at Wildfly XXX which is Java EE XXXX
+This is aimed at Wildfly 11 which is Java EE 7.

+Please remember this example is just to highlight:
+1. How to create a connection pool using CDI
+2. How to send and receive a message on a topic

+In a typical scenario, when using an appserver, you would probably let the appserver handle the connection pool and you would connect using JNDI.
+You would also not put the sender and receiver in the same JAX-RS endpoint.

 In this example the ActiveMQ Messaging Service is assumed to be running outside the Wildfly server as a standalone broker.
 We also assume you are going to use an environment variables to specify the broker URI and username and password for the JMS ActiveMQConnectionFactory

-The original sample is broken out from the Wildfly Quickstarts which are found here: https://github.com/wildfly/quickstart/.
-Original README is below.
+The original sample is broken out from the Wildfly Quickstarts which are found here: https://github.com/wildfly/quickstart/. **Original README is below.**

 helloworld-rs: Helloworld Using JAX-RS (Java API for RESTful Web Services)